DCC-EX/dcc-ex.github.io/docs/download/ex-commandstation.md

 will need either the \|Arduino IDE\| or the PlatformIO development environment in order to upload it to your microcontroller board.
 Click here for
-`Arduino IDE installation instructions </ex-commandstation/advanced-setup/installation-options/arduino-ide>`{.interpreted-text role="doc"}.
+`Arduino IDE installation instructions </ex-commandstation/advanced-setup/installation-options/arduino-ide>`.

 ::: rst-class
 dcclink